-If you elect coverage, your contributions for medical, dental and vision will automatically be deducted in equal installments from each paycheck on a before-tax basis.
-Optional AD&D coverage is also paid on a before-tax basis and will automatically be deducted from each paycheck on the 15th of each month.
+If you elect coverage, your contributions for medical, dental, vision and optional AD&D will automatically be deducted in equal installments from each paycheck on a before-tax basis.

-Your costs for long term care, supplemental employee term life and dependent term life coverage will be paid with after-tax dollars.
-Deductions for employee term life and dependent term life coverage will be taken out of your paycheck on the 15th of each month.
-Long term care will be deducted in equal installments from each paycheck.
+Your costs for long term care, supplemental employee term life and dependent term life coverage will be deducted in equal installments from each paycheck on an after-tax basis.

-Your Medical Keys
+Your Medical Benefits